cloudmesh/cloudmesh-manual/docs-source/source/configuration/configuration.rst

    $ cms config set cloudmesh.data.mongo.MODE=docker

-If you have not yet use the data base in docker, you need to initialize it just as in the native mode with
+If you have not yet use the database in docker, you need to initialize it just as in the native mode with

 .. code:: bash